Voluntown, Connecticut

-Voluntown is a town in New London County, Connecticut, United States.
+Voluntown is a town in New London County, Connecticut, part of the Northeastern Connecticut Planning Region.
 The population was 2,570 at the 2020 census.
-Voluntown was part of Windham County from 1726 to 1881.
+Voluntown was part of Windham County from 1726 to 1881, after which it became part of New London County.

+History

-The town was named for the English volunteers in the 1675 Indian wars (King Philip's War) who stayed to fight "and went not away".
-One of the original founders of Voluntown was Lieutenant Thomas Leffingwell, who secured the town's approval in the colonial legislature and surveyed its original layout.
-Maj.
-General Benedict Arnold, the infamous Revolutionary War turncoat was a landholder.
+The town was named for the colonial volunteers in the 1675 King Philip's War who stayed to fight "and went not away".
+One of the founders of Voluntown was Lieutenant Thomas Leffingwell, who secured the town's approval in the colonial legislature and surveyed its original layout.